-1. Main fuse
+- 1. Main fuse

 - 2. Electronic fuel injection fuse

 - 3. Electronic fuel injection spare fuse

-- 2. Remove the blown fuse, and then install a new fuse of the specified amperage.
+- Remove the blown fuse, and then install a new fuse of the specified amperage.

 Specified fuses:

 Main fuse: 50 A

 Headlight fuse: 20 A

-Signaling system fuse: 15 A
+Signaling system fuse: 10 A

 Radiator fan fuse: 15 A

 Ignition fuse: 15 A

 Electronic fuel injection

 fuse: 15 A

+Turn signal lights and

-Parking lighting fuse: 5 A
+hazard fuse: 10 A

-Backup fuse
+Odometer and clock fuse

-(odometer and clock): 5 A
+(backup fuse): 10 A